UTEP Miners women's basketball

 The UTEP Miners women's basketball team represents University of Texas at El Paso in women's basketball.
-The school competes in Conference USA in Division I of the National Collegiate Athletic Association (NCAA).
+The school competes in the Mountain West Conference in Division I of the National Collegiate Athletic Association (NCAA).
 The Miners play home basketball games at Don Haskins Center in El Paso, Texas.
 Keitha Adams enters her second stint as head coach in 2023, returning after coaching the Miners from 2001 to 2017.

 History

 As of the end of the 2022–23 season, the Lady Miners have a 638–734 all-time record.